Novels

 Harlequin Teen 2017

-BUY (PAPERBACK ● HARDCOVERCDTEACHERS’ NOTES
+BUY (PAPERBACK ● CDTEACHERS’ NOTES

 Ryan, Harley and Miles are very different people — the swimmer, the rebel and the nerd.